Celebrating Fourth of July: Best cities to let freedom ring

 "Partake in free activities: most cities have free parades, free concerts and free fireworks displays.
 Free is good," he added.

-Where to celebrate Fourth of July: These are the best places to let freedom ring
+Where to celebrate July 4th: These are the best places to let freedom ring

 4TH OF JULY